serverless/blog/posts/2018-03-07-serverless-cloudformation-200-resources.md

 When you run `serverless deploy` on a Serverless service that's using AWS as a provider, a few things are happening under the hood:

-1. The Serverless Framework packages your functions into zip files in the format expected by Lambda;
+1. The Serverless Framework packages your functions into zip files in the format expected by Lambda
-2. The zip files are uploaded to S3; and
+2. The zip files are uploaded to S3
-3. A CloudFormation stack is deployed that includes your Lambda function, [IAM permissions](https://serverless.com/blog/abcs-of-iam-permissions/), Cloudwatch log configuration, event source mappings, and a whole bunch of other undifferentiated heavy lifting that you shouldn't care about.
+3. A CloudFormation stack is deployed that includes your Lambda function, [IAM permissions](https://serverless.com/blog/abcs-of-iam-permissions/), Cloudwatch log configuration, event source mappings, and a whole bunch of other undifferentiated heavy lifting that you shouldn't care about

 The problem arises when you hit the aforementioned limit of 200 resources in a single CloudFormation stack.
 Unlike other service limits, this is a hard limit that AWS will not raise in a support request.

-Now you may be saying "But I only have 35 functions in my service -- how does this equal 200 resources?"
+Now you may be saying "But I only have 35 functions in my service—how does this equal 200 resources?"

 A single function requires more than one CloudFormation resource.
 For every function you add, there are at least three resources:

-1. An [`AWS::Lambda::Function`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html) resource, representing your actual function;
+1. An [`AWS::Lambda::Function`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-function.html) resource, representing your actual function
-2. An [`AWS::Lambda::Version`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-version.html) resource, representing a particular *version* of your function (this allows for fast & easy rollbacks);
+2. An [`AWS::Lambda::Version`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-lambda-version.html) resource, representing a particular *version* of your function (this allows for fast & easy rollbacks)
-3. An [`AWS::Logs::LogGroup`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-logs-loggroup.html) resource, allowing your function to log to CloudWatch logs.
+3. An [`AWS::Logs::LogGroup`](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-logs-loggroup.html) resource, allowing your function to log to CloudWatch logs

 If you wire up an event source such as `http` for API Gateway, you'll be adding a few more resources: